SikoSoft/blog-client/README.md

 Use "isOpen" when referring to the state of something, not just "open".
 Verbs should be reserved for actions, not states.

 Use affirmative terminology in all cases. isOpen rather than isClosed.

+# To Do

+Make as many low level (atomic) components stateless.
+They should be rendered based on their props alone.

+Devise a naming pattern or wrapping structure for components that makes for a clear distinction between pure and impure components (those that trigger API calls, require additional context dependencies, etc).
+It is starting to become difficult to determine just by looking at a component whether it will trigger API calls or simply render data it is provided as properties.

+Suggestions for a pattern that allows for the flexibility, but defines the clear boundaries of usage and naming, are very much welcome.

+Create clear separation of conerns regarding whether it is the components duty to issue API requests, or to keep all code related to API communication in the state actions.
+A high degree of mixing is happening in regard to this at the moment.
+Where does API communication make more sense to go?
+Should components own all their concerns, should the API communication be abstracted to an actions file, even if they may only be used in one context or for one purpose?
+What are the benefits of each?